-Director Charles Chauvel's Uncle, General Sir Harry Chauvel, had commanded the New Zealand and Australian desert corps in Palestine in the First World War.
-However Charles never mentions his uncle's part in the battles, because he didn't want the film to be seen as a family tribute.
+Director Charles Chauvel's uncle, Gen. Sir Harry Chauvel, had commanded the New Zealand and Australian desert corps in Palestine in WW I. However, he never mentions his uncle's part in the battles, because he didn't want the film to be seen as a family tribute.
 See more »

 40,000 Horseman tells the story of the Australian Light Horse cavalry which operated in the desert in Palestine and probably has to its credit the last successful cavalry charge in battle, though apparently according to other reviewers some who dispute it.
 I'm perfectly willing to give credit to Australia for this remarkable achievement.

 The story was filmed in 1940 when Australia had already entered World War II and troops were in the Sahara Desert while this movie was made.
 For propaganda necessity a hateful German had to be made the villain and Harvey Adams as Van Hausen certainly fills the bill there.
 To be sure Germans were in the desert, but the bulk of the fighting troops were the Aussies old foes from Gallipoli, the Turks.
 After all Palestine was part of their Ottoman Empire.